vijayakarumudi/edX-DEV217x-DevOps/docs/Module3Labs/HOL_Automated-Testing/edX-DEV217x-Lab3.md

 - **Add JUnit tests to the Parts Unlimited MRP App:** In this step, you will add automated unit tests to the Parts Unlimited MRP App and run them locally.

-- **Run the automated tests in an automated build:** In this step, you will run the JUnit tests as part of the Continuous Integration Build that was set up in the  Continuous Integration HOL with Parts Unlimited MRP.
+- **Check in the automated tests:** In this step, you will check in the JUnit tests that you created in preparation of running them in builds for the next lab.

 ## Task 1.
 Set up the development environment